warrenpearson/mapmyrun-client/README.md

 # mapmyrun-client
-A ruby client for accessing the MayMyRun "You VS the Year 2017" stats.
+A ruby client for accessing the MayMyRun "You VS the Year" stats.

 Given your total distance run for the year, the script will return your current position with some context about the people around you (which is hard to get via